Configure RAID Logical Volumes on Oracle Linux

 Check Data Coherency in RAID LV (Scrubbing)

-LVM provides scrubbing ability for RAID LV, which reads all the data and parity blocks in an array and checks for coherency.
+LVM provides the ability to scrub a RAID LV, which reads all the data and parity blocks in an array and checks for coherency.

 1. Initiate a scrub in checking mode.